express-rate-limit/express-rate-limit/README.md

 });
 ```

+A `req.rateLimit` property is added to all requests with the `limit`, `current`, and `remaining` number of requests for usage in your application code.

 ## Configuration

 * **windowMs**: milliseconds - how long to keep records of requests in memory.
 Defaults to `60000` (1 minute).